Dooskington/GameLad/README.md

 ![GameLad](https://i.imgur.com/QDiatSD.jpg)

 It supports Tetris and some other games with a few minor issues.
 The emulator passes all CPU instruction tests, as well as the instruction timing tests.
-There isn't audio support.

 Learn more [here](https://github.com/Dooskington/GameLad/wiki).

 Technology     | Purpose
 ---------------|----------
 **C++14**      | Core
-**SDL2**       | Windowing, Rendering, & Input
+**SDL2**       | Windowing, Rendering, Sound, & Input
 **VS2015+**    | Windows Compilation

 # Pull Requests